 So there are a few things to consider before making your microblading appointment that can effect how well your skin holds the pigment and how well the color will heal in true to tone.
-Therefor there is a time-frame you will want to wait if using any of these medications listed below, any of these topical skin treatments, and a few miscellaneous things you want to avoid/cannot do before and after microblading for the best results (every one of these items WILL effect your healed results if you follow through to booking but you have a listed contraindication or unable to follow pre and post care guidelines):
+Therefor there is a time-frame you will want to wait if using any of these medications listed below, any of these topical skin treatments, and a few miscellaneous things you want to avoid/cannot do before and after microblading and microshading for the best results (every one of these items WILL effect your healed color if you have a listed contraindication or unable to follow pre and post care guidelines):